Multiresolution Graph Transformers and Wavelet Positional Encoding for Learning Hierarchical Structures: Experiments

 \subsection{Visualization}

-In addition to numerical results, we provide some visualizations to demonstrate the comprehensiveness of MGT in learning to represent large molecules.
-For visual quality purposes, we place the figures in the Appendix.
+We use the t-SNE algorithm \cite{tsne} to project the representations produced by MGT (with WavePE) of peptides and polymers of the test datasets into two-dimensional spaces for visualization.
+Also, we take the probabilistic clustering matrix $\mathbf{S}$ in Eq. (\ref{eq:6}) to visualize the clustering results on the molecules.
+Specifically, we use the RDKit package \footnote{RDKit: Open-source cheminformatics. https://www.rdkit.org} to draw the molecules.

 Figs. \ref{fig:peptides_rep} and \ref{fig:polymer_rep} show clear and smooth clustering patterns in low-dimensional spaces that indicate our proposed approaches are able to learn meaningful molecular representations for hierarchical structures such as peptides and polymers.
 Furthermore, according to Figs. \ref{fig:peptides_clustering} and \ref{fig:polymer_clustering}, our learning-to-cluster algorithm and multiresolution analysis can pick up functional groups (for proteins/peptides) and repeating units (for polymers) via back-propagation.